 Ambition, targets and policies in NDCs and Long-Term Strategies

-The NDC Transport Tracker was developed by the SLOCAT Partnership on Sustainable, Low Carbon Transport and the Advancing Transport Climate Strategies in Rapidly Motorising Countries (TraCS) project that is implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and financed by the International Climate Initiative (IKI) of the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection.
+The NDC Transport Tracker was developed by the SLOCAT Partnership on Sustainable, Low Carbon Transport and GIZ Transport.
+It is financed by the International Climate Initiative (IKI) of the German Federal Government.

 While this landing page provides an overview of transport in NDCs and LTS, the expert mode allows for more in-depth analysis by practitioners and researchers.